Simple Secrets of Successful Email Marketing for Car Dealerships

 First of all, generic advertising, while useful, doesn't pack the same punch as a personalized email landing in your inbox.
 That's not to knock adverts - Google ads and similar targeted advertising systems mean we can target people in our area looking for the kind of cars we sell.
-Well designed adverts and websites are essential - for an example of a clean designed site, click here for the Car Loan 4U website.
 But it’s not a magic bullet.
 Adverts still need to be well-designed and customer-focused.
 Better the customer has no idea you exist than they see a shoddy-looking ad with your company’s name attached to it.
 First impressions count.
 And even a nicely put-together ad lacks a certain something: the personal touch.
 That’s where email comes in.
 Mass marketing by email has got to be the cheapest and potentially the most effective tool for reaching out to our customer base.

 But just as there are rules for good advertising, you need to know what you’re doing with mass emailing too – or you’re going to risk alienating and annoying the exact same people you want to do business with.